dkriegls/coursera/labs/lab5/README.md

 1. Next, fix the abyssal indentation.
 Apply proper cascading.
 In our class, all children should be indented 2 spaces to the right of their parent element.
 Make sure to look at it in Github to see if there are any translation errors.
 1. Now that your code is properly cascaded, it will be easier to find other errors.
 Check the following list of common errors.
      *1. We never use <br> or <hr> to achieve line spacing.
 That is achieved using CSS.
 In fact, never use them as you are bound to use them incorrectly.
      *1. Do the images have proper alt tags?
-Watch [this video] (https://www.youtube.com/watch?si=ersf1RprfCrIUAGA&v=-jn9aaNn8_I&feature=youtu.be&themeRefresh=1 "vidoe about the value of alt tag") to learn the incredible SEO value of good alt tags (Hint: “Your alt tags will not match the final.html tags”).
+Watch [this video](https://www.youtube.com/watch?si=ersf1RprfCrIUAGA&v=-jn9aaNn8_I&feature=youtu.be&themeRefresh=1 "vidoe about the value of alt tag") to learn the incredible SEO value of good alt tags (Hint: “Your alt tags will not match the final.html tags”).
      *1. We only use empty lines of code between semantic groupings of code.
 Like between <head> and <body>, or between <section>s.
      *1. Check to see if there are any obsolete <b> or <i> tags.
 Change them to the updated, semantic tags.
      *1. There should be no space after the = sign in our attributes.
 Specifically, our links should be <a href="index.html"> and not <a href = "index.html">